 DIG’s Earthline Brown PC™ Drip Line delivers constant deep watering directly to the plant roots.
 The flow uniformity from each drip emitter provides efficient watering over the length of the drip line used.
 Earthline Brown PC™ Drip Line can be used in a wide range of layouts to accommodate most gardening watering requirements.
-The 100’ coil of Earthline Brown PC™ Drip Line has 1-GPH (gallons per hour) pressure-compensating inline drip emitters inserted into the inner side of the drip tubing every 18”.
+The 100’ or 250' coils of Earthline Brown PC™ Drip Line have 1-GPH (gallons per hour) pressure-compensating inline drip emitters inserted into the inner side of the drip tubing every 18”.

 For commercial and residential applications, install this drip line above the ground and if desired cover with mulch to blend with the landscape.
 The drip line is ideal for plantings in preset spacing, in narrow plantings, for closely spaced plants in rows, as well as for hedges, groundcover, shrubs, and roses.
 It can also be used around trees by looping a few rounds of drip line and connecting it to the drip tubing.
 An additional use of the drip line is to reduce cracking of house foundations by laying the drip line around the house.
 This drip line can be expanded by connecting the coils together for lengths of up to 369’ @ 45 PSI.

 The drip line can be used as part of a drip irrigation installation or a system with drip line only.
 The drip line can be extended from the ½” drip tubing using compression fittings with .700 OD or DIG’s brown ½” barbed fittings.

 Keeping the house foundation at a constant moisture level in areas with extreme weather changes